Graphics-Programming-Virtual-Meetup/resources/readme.md

 ### OpenGL
 - [docs.gl](http://docs.gl/) - OpenGL API Documentation.
 - [GLConstantsTranslator](https://javagl.github.io/GLConstantsTranslator/GLConstantsTranslator.html) - This page has the names of most OpenGL constants with their respective decimal and hex values.
-It is useful for when certain functions return GL constants.
+It is useful when certain functions return GL constants.

 #### Tutorials
 - [Learn OpenGL](https://learnopengl.com/) - The highly recommended tutorial.